Ranchero-Software/NetNewsWireHelp/pages/iCloud.markdown

 ### Look at Alternate Account Types

 If you find that iCloud is too slow or just doesn't work for you, we recommend you try one of our Web Accounts.
+We support all the common ones including Feedbin, Feedly, and more.
 The Web Accounts don't have the same bandwidth constraints that iCloud does and can move data much faster.

 Many have free tiers of usage and the subscription ones are very reasonably priced.
 Prices range from about $3 per month for a basic Web account service to $5 or $6 for the premium ones.
 The premium ones provide many valuable features